 let all the trees of the forest sing for joy. “

-The Holy Spirit is poured out for us and God’s Spirit is at work everywhere.
-The secret to successfully navigating through life lies in receiving God’s signals and walking with Him.
+The Holy Spirit is poured out for us and at work everywhere.
+The secret to successfully navigating through life lies in receiving God’s signals and learning to walk with Him.